 Coconut oil slightly increases the metabolism in dogs, which will help to shed those extra pounds (if only weight loss was that easy for humans!).

 Pets that are suffering from diabetes can also benefit from coconut oil as it balances insulin production (another function of the thyroid), and can help control or prevent the disease.

 Want your pet to live to be 100 years old (well…in dog years at least)?

 Feeding coconut oil to your dog prevents infections and disease due to the antibacterial, antiviral and anti-fungal properties within.

-But aside from the potential long term effects, one notable example you can observe on a daily basis due to these disease fighting agents, is a reduction in your pet’s bad breath or even the absence of it.
+But aside from the potential long term effects, one notable example you can observe on a daily basis due to the disease fighting agents in coconut oil, is a reduction in your dog’s bad breath or even the absence of it.

 No more stinky dog breath!